sebinsua/dotcom/posts/algorithmic-bathwater.md

       - There are two high-level ways of implementing dynamic programming and the choice depends on the problem:

-        - We can always apply **Top-down Memoization**.
-This is effectively a DFS of the state space, generally implemented using recursive memoized function calls.
+        - We can always apply **Top-down Memoisation**.
+This is effectively a DFS of the state space, generally implemented using recursive memoised function calls.
 It’s not always the most efficient way to solve the problem due to the overhead of recursion, but it does avoid the need to compute all possible subproblems first.

         - If the transitions between subproblems in the state space are computed in a fixed manner we can apply **Bottom-up Tabulation**.
 This computes all possible subproblems iteratively first and then uses these to compute the final solution, but it avoids the overhead of recursion by computing the subproblems one-by-one iteratively and is able to store these in an array for lower memory usage.